JWT Conditions

 The JWTCondition

-validates against a specified public key.
+validates JSON Web Tokens (JWTs) against a specified public key.
 It supports standard JWT claims like expiration time and "not before" time.
 This condition type enables integration with existing Web2 authentication and authorization services.

 The JWT standard's flexibility allows for various use cases, including: